About the UCPH Housing Foundation

 About our work

-The UCPH Housing Foundation is a non-profit organization which operates solely on the administrative fees by the tenants.
-The service is not subsidized by government or university but there is also not anyone profiting from the extra service offered to international students and staff, all income goes into paying the costs involved in providing the service.
+The UCPH Housing Foundation is a non-profit organization independent of the University of Copenhagen.
+The service is not subsidized by government or university.
+All income goes into paying the costs involved in providing the service.

-Our focus is on helping as many as we can when someone first comes to Denmark; therefore, we only offer service for 1 year.
-If a person intends to stay long term in Denmark, that person then has the first year to find more permanent accommodation.
-For the time being, we have approximately 1250 rooms available and are able to office service to approximately 2500 persons a year.
-In addition to the rooms rented via the UCPH Housing Foundation, we have a service of offers from private landladies/landlords which one gain access to once the University of Copenhagen confirm that you are in the groups they have determined we are to assist.
+Our focus is on helping as many newcomers to Denmark, and part of this is ensuring that there will be availabilities.
+For this reason, we only offer service for 1 year.
+If one intends to stay long term in Denmark, they have first year to find more permanent accommodation.
+We currently have approximately 1250 rooms available and are able to office service to approximately 2500 persons a year.

 About the Danish housing situation:

-It is important that you do not underestimate how difficult it can be to find housing on your own in Copenhagen – especially in the fall semester.
-If you receive an invitation to our system and choose not to make use of it at the time you receive it, please be aware that you cannot expect that there will continue to be vacancies later on.
+Do not underestimate how difficult it can be to find housing on your own in Copenhagen, especially in the fall semester.
+The same goes for using our housing system.
+If you receive an invitation to our system and choose not to make use of it at the time you receive it, please be aware that you cannot expect that there will be vacancies later on.